 Research

 Much of the section's research primarily uses neuropsychological and/or neuroimaging approaches.
 This includes studies using clinical and experimental neuropsychological measures, fMRI studies (cognition, reward, pain, and motor skills), pharmacologic fMRI (e.g., medications, cannabis), and morphological studies (volume, shape and thickness).
 An interest in genetic contributions to variability in cognitive and other outcomes in select patient populations is also present among faculty.
 In addition, we have conducted research using EEG, near-infrared spectroscopy (NIRS), measure of central auditory processing, and transcranial magnetic stimulation (TMS) in collaboration with Dartmouth faculty in several departments.
 Neuropsychology program faculty, with others at Dartmouth, form the Brain Research Network designed to facilitate and support collaborative research, and led by Dr. Wishart (Neuropsychology faculty).
-Neuroimaging research is conducted through the Brain Imaging Laboratory (BIL), directed by Dr. Wishart, and the Advanced Imaging Center at DHMC, which houses a research-dedicated MRI system.
+Neuroimaging research is conducted through the Brain Imaging Laboratory (BIL), directed by Dr. Wishart, and the Advanced Imaging Center at Dartmouth Hitchcock Medical Center (DHMC), which houses a research-dedicated MRI system.

-Neuropsychology Fellow Involvement in Research
+Neuropsychology Fellow involvement in research

 Our program emphasizes the scientist-practitioner model, thus fellows are expected to engage in both clinical activity and research.
 The extent of involvement in research is tailored to each fellow’s interests and career goals, though within the two-year fellowship all fellows are expected at minimum to be involved in the development and preparation of at least one manuscript suitable for publication based on their involvement in a research project under the guidance of one of the faculty.
 This could take the form of being lead or co-author of an empirical or review manuscript or book chapter.